ibrahimidk/search-engine/readme.md

 		Run/compile:
 			calling the method Slowwrite with input (file_name,directory_name)

-####	2)IndexReader.py:this class reads the data from the files that we created in the class above and it returns specific data according to
+####	2)IndexReader.py:
-			the function that was called(all function have comments about what they are doing)
+		this class reads the data from the files that we created in the class above and it returns specific data according to the function that was called(all function have comments about what they are doing)